jaymes95/assigned-null/README.md

 * Notification: students can opt in to being notified when a study group for a course they are taking is available.
 * Security: communicate with universities so that students can only connect through active uni emails.
 Enables a sense of security for students as they know that only other university students are using the app.
 Also enables us to provide filtering features based on course codes.

-### Project Aims
+### 2.3 Project Aims
 * Develop a mobile prototype for study mates that enables students to engage in face to face study
 * Allow students to form study groups in an ad-hoc manner
 * Investigate what tools can help facilitate study in groups and how they could be incorporated into the application
 * Interview target audience to discover insights into their study habits and when they would normally partake in group study

-### Audience
+### 2.4 Audience
 The target audience for study mates is for tertiary level students.This is because the university environment supports group study by providing access to rooms and tables which groups can be stationed at.
 Also University can tend to isolate students as even if friends are attending the same university they may not be taking the same course, so finding new friends or groups to study can be difficult.
 Study mates helps bridge this by providing a platform that allows students to meet new people within their course.

+### 2.5 Context of Use
+Essentially the individual will use the app in a mobile setting as they will intend to meet up while on the go.
+Each individual has the ability to search for existing groups, or to create a new one.
+Location is integrated with the use of a map api, making use of the mobile gps to both share and find locations.
+Use